Voltron369/launcher/README.md

   * **USB Device Check**: Verifies that your specific USB devices, Joysticks or HOTAS is connected and recognized by Windows.
   * **Application Check**: Monitors a configurable list of essential applications (e.g., SimHaptic, VoiceAttack, MOZA Pit House) to ensure they are running.
   * **One-Click Start**: Start any missing application directly from the monitor's GUI.
-  * **Auto-Launch**: Once all systems are green, the script automatically launches your main flight simulator (e.g., Falcon BMS, DCS, MSFS) and closes the monitor.
+  * **Auto-Launch**: Once all systems are green, the script automatically launches your game or flight simulator (e.g., Falcon BMS, DCS, MSFS) and closes the monitor.
+  * **Manual Launch**: Bypass the checks and launch your game or flight simulator (e.g., Falcon BMS, DCS, MSFS)
   * **Customizable**: Easily configure device names, application paths, and even the colors of the GUI.

 -----